Scatec Solar Makes $1.1B Acquisition to Become Global Renewable IPP

 Fitting technologies together

 SN Power’s 2.5 GW portfolio includes hydro, wind, storage and floating solar, which the company has been testing on the reservoirs of some of its hydro assets.
-Carlsen said part of the appeal of the acquisition was the complementary cultures of the two Norwegian firms, but the technologies offered by each were also a good fit.
+Carlsen said part of the appeal of the acquisition was the complementary cultures of the two Norwegian firms, but the technologies offered by each are also a good fit.

-A 40 MW-battery project in the Philippines is also described as being at a “mature” stage of development.
+A 40 MW battery project in the Philippines is also described as being at a “mature” stage of development.
 The battery will provide ancillary services to the grid as well as offering backup power for the hydro itself.

 “I’m getting very motivated when I see things like solar power on a hydro reservoir," Carlsen said.
 "What a beautiful relationship that is, especially in parts of the world where water supplies are scarce.
-The solar can provide power during the day and the hydro during the night."
+The solar can provide power during the day, and the hydro [can provide it] during the night."

 "We will see more relationships like that.
 These technologies fit together.”